aws/eks-anywhere/docs/content/en/docs/clustermgmt/etcd-backup-restore/ubuntu-rhel-etcd-backup.md

 ---

 {{% alert title="Note" color="warning" %}}
-External etcd topology is supported for vSphere, CloudStack and Snow clusters, but not yet for Bare Metal or Nutanix clusters.
+External etcd topology is supported for vSphere, CloudStack, Nutanix, and Snow clusters, but not yet for Bare Metal clusters.
 {{% /alert %}}

 This page contains steps for backing up a cluster by taking an etcd snapshot, and restoring the cluster from a snapshot.
 These steps are for an EKS Anywhere cluster provisioned using the external etcd topology (selected by default) with Ubuntu OS.